JellyRollJunior/hacker-rank-ide/README.md

  - LonelyInteger: focus more on mathematical theory rather than relying on prebuilt list functions
  - FlippingBits: my first time trying bitwise operators! feels very rewarding :)
  - DiagonalDifference: need to ask myself how I can use mathematical principles (such as the commutative property of +/- to shorten code)

+#### not much to say section
  - CountingSort: kind of a boring problem.
-Possible improvements: use array to index => then convert to list may be slightly faster (?)
+   - Possible improvements: use int array to index then convert to list may be slightly faster (?)